Consciousness: In artificial intelligence

 In 2014, Victor Argonov has suggested a non-Turing test for machine consciousness based on a machine's ability to produce philosophical judgments.
 He argues that a deterministic machine must be regarded as conscious if it is able to produce judgments on all problematic properties of consciousness (such as qualia or binding) having no innate (preloaded) philosophical knowledge on these issues, no philosophical discussions while learning, and no informational models of other creatures in its memory (such models may implicitly or explicitly contain knowledge about these creatures' consciousness).
 However, this test can be used only to detect, but not refute the existence of consciousness.
 A positive result proves that a machine is conscious but a negative result proves nothing.
 For example, absence of philosophical judgments may be caused by lack of the machine's intellect, not by absence of consciousness.

-Nick Bostrom has argued in 2023 that, being very sure that large language models (LLMs) are not conscious, would require unwarranted confidence; in which consciousness theory is correct and how it applies to machines.
+Nick Bostrom argued in 2023 that being very sure that large language models (LLMs) are not conscious would require unwarranted confidence in which consciousness theory is correct and how it applies to machines.
 He views consciousness as a matter of degree, and argued that machines could in theory be much more conscious than humans.
+David Chalmers addressed the question of whether large language models could be conscious, arguing that current systems provide at most weak evidence for consciousness.
+Chalmers notes that while LLMs exhibit impressive linguistic competence, their lack of unified agency, persistent goals, and integrated world-models counts against attributing consciousness under many leading theories.
+At the same time, he maintains that consciousness in machines cannot be ruled out in principle, and that more advanced systems with richer forms of integration, perception, and self-modeling might warrant serious consideration.
+Related philosophical work by Kristina Sekrst emphasizes the risk of conflating increasingly fluent linguistic behavior with evidence of consciousness or moral status, arguing that fluent linguistic output can function as a form of hallucinated mentality that is, from the outside, indistinguishable from conscious experience without thereby constituting evidence of inner phenomenal states.
+Neuroscientist and philosopher Anil Seth argued in 2025 that, while it is natural to ask whether AI systems could be conscious, especially large language models, current approaches that treat computation alone as a sufficient basis for consciousness are unlikely to succeed, and instead suggests that consciousness depends on organism-like biological processes, making true artificial consciousness unlikely on current trajectories, but potentially more plausible in systems that are brain-like or life-like.

 Stream of consciousness

 William James is usually credited with popularizing the idea that human consciousness flows like a stream, in his Principles of Psychology of 1890.
 According to James, the "stream of thought" is governed by five characteristics: